lorenanda/lorenanda.github.io/_posts/2021-04-30-april-books.md

 ![cover](../assets/img/aprilbooks.jpg)

 Here's to another month of reading good books!
-In April I read **6 books** (4 fiction and 2 non-fiction), which is slightly more than in [March]({% post_url 2021-03-31-march-books %}).
+In April I read **6 books** (4 fiction and 2 non-fiction) amounting to **1930 pages** and a **3.6 average rating**.
 Without further ado, here are my thoughts on the five books I read this month.

 ## FICTION